Kensington Palace: 19th century

 She grew up in the confines of the palace in an unhappy and lonely childhood as a result of the Kensington System adopted by her mother, Victoria, Duchess of Kent, and the domineering Sir John Conroy, her mother's comptroller of the household.
 Princess Sophia fell under the sway of Conroy, who took advantage of her senility and blindness.
 She frequently served as his spy on the Kensington household, as well as on her two elder brothers.
 Conroy squandered most of her money until she died in 1848, at Kensington Palace.

 In 1837, Princess Alexandrina Victoria was awakened to be told that her uncle, King William IV, had died and that she was now queen.
 She took the regnal name of Victoria and held her first privy council in the Red Saloon at the palace.
 The Queen promptly moved to Buckingham Palace.
-She granted rooms in Kensington Palace to her family and retired retainers, which included the Duke and Duchess of Teck, parents of Queen Mary (great-grandmother of King Charles III), who was born at Kensington Palace on 26 May 1867.
-In 1873, Princess Louise, Duchess of Argyll, resided in the apartment with her husband, the Marquess of Lorne, departing after he was appointed Governor-General of Canada for Rideau Hall.
+She granted rooms in Kensington Palace to her family and retired retainers, who included the Duke and Duchess of Teck, parents of Queen Mary (great-grandmother of King Charles III), who was born at Kensington Palace on 26 May 1867.
+In 1873, Princess Louise (then Marchioness of Lorne, later Duchess of Argyll), resided in the apartment with her husband, the Marquess of Lorne (later the Duke of Argyll), departing after he was appointed Governor General of Canada for Rideau Hall.

 The couple returned after his tenure, and Louise used her art studio at the apartments to design and sculpt the Statue of Queen Victoria, Kensington Palace.
 The apartment became her primary residence upon her widowhood in 1914 before her death in 1939.
-In 1955, the apartment was given to the widowed Princess Marina, Duchess of Kent, and her children until her death in 1969.
+In 1955, the apartment was given to the widowed Princess Marina, Duchess of Kent, and her children until her death in 1968.
 Louise's younger sister, Princess Beatrice, was given by Queen Victoria the apartments once occupied by the Queen and her mother below the State Apartments.